banner

 Some more subtle flaws in mental processing are the cognitive biases.

-The Dunning-Kruger effect was discoved by researchers Dunning and Kruger in their work on overconfidence.
-They found that while we are generally overconfident in our self-assessments, those who are least able are the most overconfident in their ability.
-Put simply, we don't know what we don't know, and the less we know, the less we are aware of our ignorance.
+The Dunning-Kruger effect was discovered by researchers Dunning and Kruger in their work on overconfidence.
+They found that while people are generally overconfident in our self-assessments, those who are least able are the most overconfident in their ability.
+Put simply, people don't know what they don't know, and the less they know, the less they are aware of their ignorance.
+Interestingly, those who are most able actually underestimate their own ability, and experts on a subject tend not to realise how much more they know than the general population, which can lead to communication difficulties.

 Groupthink / herd mentality